-Optional Conversion - Each share of Series A shall be convertible, at any time, at the option of the Series A holder, into one share of common stock; provided, however, that in no event shall a Series A holder be entitled to convert any shares of Series A to the extent that such conversion would result in beneficial ownership by the Series A holder of more than 4.99% of the outstanding shares of common stock.
+Optional Conversion - Each share of Series B shall be convertible, at any time and from time to time, at the option of the Series B holder, into one share of Common Stock based upon a conversion price of \$10.00 per share; provided, however, that in no event shall a Series B holder be entitled to convert any shares of Series B to the extent that such conversion would result in beneficial ownership by such Series B holder of more than 9.99% of the outstanding shares of common stock.

-Automatic Conversion - If an event occurs which has the effect of reducing a Series A holder's beneficial ownership of shares of common stock to less than 4.5% of the then publicly disclosed outstanding shares of common stock, then, within five business days thereafter, the Series A holder shall provide notice to the Company to such effect.
-Such notice shall have the effect of a notice of conversion such that the Series A holder's post-conversion ownership of common stock will be 4.99% of the then publicly disclosed outstanding shares of common stock.
+Automatic Conversion - From time to time, in the event of that an event occurs, including adjustment due to merger, consolidation, etc., subdivision or combination of Common Stock, adjustment due to distribution, purchase rights, and notice of adjustments, which has the effect of reducing a Series B holder's beneficial ownership of shares of common stock to less than 9.5% of the then publicly disclosed outstanding shares of Common Stock, then, within five (5) business days, the Series B holder shall provide notice to the Company to such effect, which notice shall state the number of shares of Common Stock beneficially owned by the Series B holder and shall provide reasonable detail with regard thereto, including the number of derivative securities compromising a portion of such beneficial share amount.
+Such notice shall have the effect of a notice of conversion with respect to the conversion of such number of shares of Series B as would increase the Series B holder's beneficial ownership of Common Stock to 9.99% of the then publicly disclosed outstanding shares of Common Stock.